-- You could even write your own letter expressing why X organization (or whatever issue) means something to you and why it’s important if you receive a reply, even better!
+- You could even write your letter expressing why X organization (or whatever issue) means something to you and why it’s essential if you receive a reply; even better!

 - It means that the organization took its time to read your letter and appreciate what you had to say.
 Expressing your gratitude always helps strengthen a relationship.

 This is probably pretty obvious to most people, but making sure your voice counts on Election Day is essential- politicians listen to who votes in elections (that’s how they get into office).
 Voting also allows you to elect someone who will represent the critical issues (and if they don’t, vote them out!).

 Another significant way for an organization like a government body or group of elected officials to know what’s important to their constituents is by phone calls.
 When politicians or other officials think they’re doing a good job (or no one cares about an issue), they’ll usually stop paying much attention.
 A call in the morning can seriously brighten someone’s day while also letting them know what issues are important to you!

 Creative Activism Project Ideas